K6JEB/SKEDroid_SKCC/README.md

 ### DEVICE ACCESS
 Do you want to install this application?
 It will get access to:
--full network access
+*full network access
--view network connections
+*view network connections
--vew Wi-Fi connections
+*view Wi-Fi connections

+This access is solely for the application to view and interact with the SKCC Sked page.